Rheumatoid Arthritis (RA)

-Rheumatoid arthritis (RA) is a chronic inflammatory condition; it is an autoimmune disease in which the immune system attacks the joints and sometimes other parts of the body.
+Rheumatoid arthritis is a chronic condition in which the joints and tissues surrounding them are inflammed and swollen bringing stiffness, pain and difficulty in using the joints.
+It is an autoimmune disease in which the immune system attacks the joints and sometimes other parts of the body.

 Symptoms